LuxImagingAI/URT/README.md

 `--dataset`:
 The name of the dataset which should be downloaded.

-Alternatively a .yaml file containing a list of collections for batch-processing of multiple datasets.
-An example can be seen in "config/datasets.yaml".
+Alternatively a .yaml file containing a list of datasets for batch-processing of multiple datasets.
+An example can be seen in "config/dataset_list.yaml".

 A list of type "[DATASET_1, DATASET_1, ...]" can be given as well.